Delirium is a change in mental status. Delirium is marked by extreme, fluctuating changes, including:

 Severe symptoms include:

-The doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
 The doctor will ask specific questions about:

 The diagnosis will be made based on what the doctor finds during the exam.
 To determine a cause your doctor may need to run several tests such as:

 Images of internal organs may also help to determine a cause.
 Images may be taken with:

 Delirium is first treated by identifying and treating the underlying cause.
 Then, symptoms are treated through medication, psychological management, and environmental and supportive intervention.